| Durham Concerto

 “wooshed” by before much was properly committed to manuscript) Jon’s piece was

+premiered as part of celebrations of Durham University’s 175th anniversary.
 Arriving earlier in the afternoon for a nose around we were surprised to see

 Jon, looking in good shape and form, already there talking to the conductor,